Brain Games For Cats: 5 Thrilling Games For Cats To Play

 As they get better at the game, you can start hiding it in trickier places, such as under a kitchen chair, or next to their favorite pile of toys.

-Not only will this encourage mental stimulation, but it will also keep them active and help to exercise their natural foraging instinct.
+Hunting games are great games to play with cats not only because they encourage mental stimulation, but they will also keep them active and help to exercise their natural foraging instinct.

 Hide and Seek

-Hide and seek is a great game to play with your cat.
+If you’re looking for simple games for cats to play, hide and seek is a great choice.
 Like most cats, your furry friend probably likes to hide a lot.
 You’ll likely find them on the top of your wardrobe, or snuggled up in your washing basket.

 To play this game properly, you can either choose to hide yourself or a toy and then call your cat to come and seek just as you would if playing with a child.
 When they find you, you can give them a treat to encourage the game.
 Be cautious of warning signs that your cat is not having as much fun as you though, such as a bristling tail, if it seems they are not enjoying the bonding session, you should stop playing the game.